Generating electricity from renewable and energy-efficient sources is a key part of the government’s strategy to tackle climate change.

 - EREC G99 “Requirements for the connection of generation equipment in parallel with public distribution networks on or after 27 April 2019”

-Both connection applications have a set of application forms to use, which have been bundled into zip folders to download.
+Both documents have a set of application forms to use, which can be downloaded from the links below:

-Both EREC G98 and EREC G99 contribute to supporting the network operator in meeting their Licence obligations and Generators must be able to demonstrate compliance with the requirements before a connection is commissioned.
+Both EREC G98 and EREC G99 contribute to supporting the Distribution Network Operators (DNOs) in meeting their Licence obligations and customers must be able to demonstrate compliance with the requirements in the relevant document when generation is commissioned.

 Compliance is the responsibility of the customer who is quite often, but not always, the owner of the generation.
-Owners are required to make sure that generation equipment they purchase and install complies with the law.
+Owners are required to make sure that generation equipment they purchase and install on their premises complies with the law.

-In order to help determine what equipment is compliant, we provide a repository, the ENA Type Test Register, where equipment manufacturers can submit information about their products and make their own declarations of compliance to G98 or G99.
-The ENA Type Test Register enables all visitors to access the type test verification for products related to small scale electricity generation in the UK market up to 50kW.
+In order to help determine what equipment is compliant, we provide a repository, the ENA Type Test Register, where equipment manufacturers can submit information about their products and make their own declarations of compliance with EREC G98 or EREC G99.
+The ENA Type Test Register enables all visitors to view the verification information for generation products designed to be installed in GB.
+Please note that it is not mandatory for manufacturers of generation products with a capacity greater than 3.68kW/phase to use this register to declare compliance information about their generation products there.

-We review the information submitted and where the information is found to be correct and complete the entry will be marked “Accepted”, all other submissions whether they are yet to be reviewed or have not yet provided all of the necessary correct information are considered “Pending”.
+We review the information submitted and where the information is found to be correct and complete the entry will be marked “compliant”, all other submissions whether they are yet to be reviewed or have not yet provided all of the necessary correct information are detailed appropriately.

-The onus is on manufacturers to produce equipment that is compliant with the legal requirements, and upon request (from owners, installers, developers, and DNOs) be able to demonstrate this with appropriate evidence.
-We urge manufacturers to ensure that their generation equipment is demonstrably compliant as it is in the interests of all their customers, from the supply chain to final owners.
+The onus is on manufacturers to produce equipment that is compliant with the legal requirements, and upon request (from owners, installers, developers, and DNOs) be able to demonstrate compliance supported by appropriate evidence.
+We urge manufacturers to ensure that their generation equipment is demonstrably compliant as this is in the interests of all their customers, from the supply chain to final owners.

-G98, which applies to domestic scale generation equipment rated at 16 amperes or less, requires that manufacturers must lodge their declarations of compliance in the ENA Type Test Register.
-This is not mandatory to make a submission under G99 for any generation equipment larger than 16 amperes but is still recommended.
+EREC G98, which applies to generation equipment rated less than 3.68kW/phase, requires that manufacturers must always lodge their declarations of full compliance in the ENA Type Test Register.

 Distributed generation connection guides

-In order to help support an application through the process we have produced the Distributed Generation Connection Guides, each with a corresponding ‘Summary’ guide.
-The purpose of the summary guides is to act as a quick check, providing only the most useful information in a condensed format.
+In order to help support a customer through the connections process we have produced the Distributed Generation Connection Guides, each with a corresponding ‘Summary’ guide.
+The sumary guides provide the most useful information in a condensed format.

 Each ‘full’ guide has a flowchart that guides you to the most relevant connection guide for the distributed generation you are planning to install.
-The guides are intended to help you, as an owner or developer of distributed generation, to connect your generating plant to one of the UK’s electricity distribution networks.
+The guides are intended to help you, as an owner of generation equipment or developer of generation projects, to connect your generating equipment to GB's electricity distribution networks.
+They are:

 - G98 Distributed Generation Connection Guide (Single Premises)